willsanderson/Homio/README.md

 ```

 ## We made it to the end together
-I really hope you enjoy using homio, i've enjoyed building it and im still so overwhelmed with all the positive feedback and uptake its recieved.
-Thanks for all the kind messages i have recieved as well.
-If you want to buy me a coffee to say thanks and keep me awake feel free.
+If you want to buy the original developer of Homio a coffee to say thanks and keep them awake feel free.

 <a href="https://www.buymeacoffee.com/iamtherufus" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>